TUCKER/HALL’S TOP 10 FREE ONLINE PR RESOURCES

 Today, you can find many tools to help manage and implement successful communications efforts.
-Below are some you should consider:
+Below we’ve listed some you should consider.

 1. Hootsuite – Hootsuite is your one-stop social media management dashboard.
 You can schedule social updates, track your engagement, and create integrated campaigns across multiple channels.
 Hootsuite is the most comprehensive social media planner, offering Instagram and WordPress scheduling as well as engagement tools and advanced analytics.